photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 #### Volumes ####

-Since the app is running inside a container, you have to explicitly mount the folders you want to use.
+Since the app is running inside a container, you have to explicitly mount the host folders you want to use.
 PhotoPrism won't be able to see folders that have not been mounted.
 That's an important security feature.

 ##### /photoprism/originals #####